Jaiswal-ruhil/games/README.md

 games
 =====

-small games implementation
+Small games implementation

-this repository uses the userdefined header
+This repository uses the userdefined header which is present in the repository.

-so include the required files from header repository before compilation the include statements are as per the location of the header files on my system thus do change/modify them

  regards
  ruhil jaiswal